Frequently Asked Questions

 How does it work?

-DjaoDjin acts as a subscriber session manager between clients and your product.
-DjaoDjin implements all registration, payment and user profile pages.
+DjaoApp acts as a subscriber session manager between a browser client and your backend application.
+DjaoApp implements all registration, payment and user profile pages.

-Technically djaodjin.com intercepts HTTP requests from the client to your product.
-DjaoDjin will authenticate users, process payments and run the 80% of boiler plate code required to run a business on the Internet.
-DjaoDjin will only forward validated requests, augmented with session information, to your product.
+Technically DjaoApp intercepts HTTP requests from the client to your product.
+DjaoApp will authenticate users, process payments and run the 80% of boiler plate code required to run a business on the Internet.
+DjaoApp will only forward validated requests, augmented with session information, to your product.

 Logging into your site (ex: mydemo.djaoapp.com), then on the dashboard, click on the Rules link in the sidebar menu.

 Rules are checked in order from the top to bottom.
-DjaoDjin will present login and pricing pages as necessary.
+DjaoApp will present login and pricing pages as necessary.
 Your application only has to deal with requests which are matched against the rules setup here.
+Learn more...

 Example use cases: